video-dev/hls.js/MIGRATING.md

 eviction for Live and VOD streams as older versions did.
 While `liveBackBufferLength` can still be used, it has been marked deprecated and may be removed in an upcoming minor release.

+### Front Buffer Eviction

+The new `frontBufferFlushThreshold` setting defaults to Infinity seconds and governs active eviction of buffered ranges outside of the current contiguous front buffer.
+For example, given currentTime=0 and bufferedRanges=[[0, 100], [150, 200]] with a configured frontBufferFlushThreshold=60, we will only remove the range from [150, 200] as it lies outside of the target buffer length and is not contiguous with the forward buffer from the currentTime of 0.

 ### Low Latency Streams

 The new `lowLatencyMode` setting is enabled by default.
 Set to `false` to disable Low-latency part loading and target